Terms and Conditions

 4. Child Policy

 4.1 Bookings are open to people 8 years of age and over.
-Passengers under 18 years of age must be accompanied at all times by an adult throughout the expedition and cannot be left unsupervised at any time including during paid additional activities such as diving.
+Passengers under 18 years of age must be accompanied at all times by an adult throughout the expedition and cannot be left unsupervised at any time including during paid additional activities.
 A child remains the sole responsibility of the adult at all times.

 4.2 Children between 8-17 years of age must pay the adult price of the expedition.